 A baseline level of consumption will be established

 A key component of the DRM is working out the baseline level of consumption that would have occurred if the customer had not provided demand response.

 This is needed to measure the quantity of demand response provided to the market, which is used to work out how much the DRSP should be paid for.
 The market operator has been tasked with developing a methodology for establishing baselines.

 Have a question or want to know more?
-Get in touch with our team at email@example.com.
+Get in touch with our team or email email@example.com.